Problem Set 1, Data Engineering in ArcGIS Pro

 • Ensure your workspace has the appropriate structure and components (e.g. folders and subfolders, ReadMe file, etc.) as described in the in-class exercise document.

-• Add a MS Word document in your workspace named<netID>_Notes.docx, replacing <netID> with your Duke NetID.
+• Add the MS Word document linked here to your workspace (in the docs folder) and rename it <netID>_Notes.docx, replacing <netID> with your Duke NetID.
 This document will include various notes and figures supporting your observations as you complete the tasks listed below.

 ♦ Task 2: Obtain the 2021 Daily SO2 Data and import into ArcGIS Pro